 - ABRSM offers a limited overlap period, during which pieces from the preceding syllabus may, under certain conditions, be performed (see regulation 2b).

 - Performing from memory is optional (except for singers, who must perform all items from memory, other than items from oratorios, cantatas or other large-scale sacred works).
-The examiner is at liberty to review a copy of the music before or after the performance of any piece; therefore, candidates performing from memory must ensure that a copy of the music is available for the examiner’s use.
+The examiner is at liberty to review a copy of the music before or after the performance of a piece; therefore, candidates performing from memory must ensure that a copy of the music is available for the examiner’s reference.

-- Examiners may, at their discretion, stop the performance of any piece when they have heard enough to form a judgement.
+- Examiners may stop the performance of a piece when they have heard enough to form a judgment.

 - The making or use of photocopies (or other kinds of copies) of copyright works is not permitted.
-However, the UK Music Publishers’ Association’s Code of Fair Practice (available at www.mpaonline.org.uk) allows copies to be made in certain limited circumstances (such as a difficulty with a particular page-turn) but only if the copyright holder is listed in Appendix C of the Code.
-In all other cases, application should be made to the copyright holder before any copy is made.
+Application should be made to the copyright holder before any copy is made.
 It is the Applicant’s responsibility to ensure that candidates act within the law with respect to the making and use of photocopies (or other copies).
 ABRSM reserves the right to withhold the exam result of any candidate where it has evidence of the use of an illegal copy (or copies) in connection with that exam.